 - how the requirements of the Directive will be implemented within the existing broader credit servicing regulatory framework in Ireland.

-For further information, please contact Turlough Galvin, Alan Keating, Alma Campion, Patrick Molloy, Donal O’Donovan, David O’Mahony, Michael Hastings, Paul Carroll, Yvonne McWeeney, Rory McPhillips, Stuart Kennedy, Stephen Gardiner, Christian Donagh, Richard Kelly or your usual Matheson contact.
+For further information, please contact Turlough Galvin, Alan Keating, Alma Campion, Patrick Molloy, Donal O’Donovan, David O’Mahony, Paul Carroll, Yvonne McWeeney, Rory McPhillips, Stuart Kennedy, Stephen Gardiner, Christian Donagh, Richard Kelly or your usual Matheson contact.